 Prerequisite(s): Admission into 316 Laurentian Leadership Centre.
-(3-0 or 3-0) POLS 493 Law, Public Policy, and Cultural Change (3 sem. hrs.)
-This course will provide students with theoretical and practical frameworks in the areas of law and public policy to engage with social and global issues.
-Students will explore the intersection of law, politics and culture in the setting of Canada's capital.
-Students will critique culture and identify positive ways Christians engage and shape culture, particularly in public policy and law.
-They will explore how law and public policy are developed through observing courts and Parliament in action.
-Students will identify a critical problem in society and suggest ways to resolve this problem through law and public policy that is consistent with core Christian beliefs.
-Cross-listed: IDIS 493 Prerequisite(s): 3rd or 4th year standing.
 (3-0 or 3-0) POLS 406 War, Peace, and Society (3 sem. hrs.)
 A survey of the changing nature of and approaches to war and its effect on society from the Middle Ages to the present.
 Course topics include the various visions and proposals for peace and the nature of nuclear war.
 NB: Not offered every year.
 See department chair.
-Cross-listed: HIST 406.

 Prerequisite(s): 6 sem. hrs. of political studies including POLS 101 or 211, or instructor's consent.
-(3-0 or 3-0) POLS 415 Contemporary Political Philosophy (3 sem. hrs.)
+(3-0 or 3-0) , POLS 415 Contemporary Political Philosophy (3 sem. hrs.)
 This course examines the political thought of one or more 20th century political philosophers, primarily from the Western Political Tradition.
 Attention is given to selected primary and secondary literature of contemporary political theorists.
 A systematic examination of different theorists in each course offering encourages a broader understanding of the rich tradition of political philosophy in the 20th century.
 Cross-listed: PHIL 415.